azerothcore/azerothcore-wotlk/.github/README.md

   * It should be easy to customize your experience using [modules](#modules).

 * Community driven
-  * AzerothCore has an active community of developers, contributors, and users who collaborate, share knowledge, and provide support through forums, Discord channels, and other communication platforms
+  * AzerothCore has an active community of developers, contributors, and users who collaborate, share knowledge, and provide support through forums, Discord channels, and other communication platforms.

 ### Modules